Heat Pump Cost for a 2-Bed Flat UK 2026

 System With Existing Wet Central Heating

-If your flat already has radiators, pipework, and a hot water cylinder (perhaps from an existing gas boiler), the installation is simpler and cheaper:
+If your flat already has radiators and pipework from an existing gas boiler, the installation is simpler and cheaper:

 System Without Existing Wet Heating